-- that they understand the limits on stakes and prizes that are set out in Regulations14; - that the gaming offered is within the law; and - that appropriate measures will be taken to ensure that children are protected from being harmed or exploited by gambling in particular, the measures that will be taken to ensure that children cannot participate in the gambling offered. - 3.23.
-In making its decision on an application for this type of permit the licensing authority does not need to have regard to the licensing objectives but must have regard to any Gambling Commission guidance. - 3.24.
+- 23.1.
+In any application for a prize gaming permit the applicant should set out the types of gaming that he or she is intending to offer, and should also be able to demonstrate: - that they understand the limits on stakes and prizes that are set out in Regulations23; - that the gaming offered is within the law; and - that appropriate measures will be taken to ensure that children are protected from being harmed or exploited by gambling in particular, the measures that will be taken to ensure that children cannot participate in the gambling offered. - 23.2.
+In making its decision on an application for this type of permit the licensing authority does not need to have regard to the licensing objectives but must have regard to any Gambling Commission guidance. - 23.3.
 There are conditions in the Gambling Act 2005 with which the permit holder must comply, but the licensing authority cannot attach further conditions.
 The conditions in the Act are: - the limits on participation fees, as set out in regulations, must be complied with; - all chances to participate in the gaming must be allocated on the premises on which the gaming is taking place and on one day; the game must be played and completed on the day the chances are allocated; and the result of the game must be made public in the premises on the day that it is played; - the prize for which the game is played must not exceed the amount set out in regulations (if a money prize), or the prescribed value (if non-monetary prize); and - participation in the gaming must not entitle the player to take part in any other gambling.